Bernard-Murphy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the personalDice function.
+The constant "newRoll" is a private variable within this function, but can be referenced upon calling the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same, but the value of "newRoll" will be recalculated every time the function is called.

 c.
 What is the lexical scope of `newRoll`?

+It can only be used within the personalDice function.

 ### Task 2c - Exit Ticket